 Continental is exposed to risks from trade restrictions, sanctions and export controls.

 Due to the global alignment of the economic activity of the Continental Group, there are business risks with respect to embargoes, sanctions and export controls.
 As a global company, Continental also has business relations with customers and partners based in countries that are – or may be in the future – subject to export restrictions, embargoes, economic sanctions or other forms of trade restrictions.
 In addition to the fundamental influence that such restrictions have on the business activity of the Continental Group, violations of relevant provisions may lead to considerable penalties, administrative sanctions, damage to the company’s reputation, as well as claims for damages.
 Continental may also be forced, through new trade restrictions, to limit or put an end to business activity in certain countries or regions.

 Continental could be adversely affected by property loss and business interruption.

 Fire, natural hazards, terrorism, power failures or other disturbances at Continental’s production facilities or within Continental’s supply chain – with customers and with suppliers – can result in severe damage and loss.
 Such far-reaching negative consequences can also arise from political unrest or instability.
-The risks arising from business interruption, loss of production, or the financing of facilities are insured up to levels considered economically reasonable by Continental, but its insurance coverage could prove insufficient in individual cases.
+Due to climate change, the probability of natural hazards, in particular extreme weather events, is expected to continue to rise and the extent of damage to increase.
+The risks arising from business interruption, loss of production or the financing of facilities are insured up to levels considered economically reasonable by Continental, but its insurance coverage could prove insufficient in individual cases.
 Furthermore, such events could injure or damage individuals, third-party property or the environment, which could, among other things, lead to considerable financial costs for Continental.